United States Marshals Service: Racial discrimination

 In 1998, retired Chief Deputy U.S. Marshal Matthew Fogg won a landmark EEO and Title VII racial discrimination and retaliation lawsuit against the Justice Department, for which he was awarded $4 million.
 The jury found the entire Marshals Service to be a "racially hostile environment" which discriminates against black employees in its promotion practices.
 U.S. District Judge Thomas Penfield Jackson summarized the jurors' decision by stating that they felt there was an "atmosphere of racial disharmony and mistrust within the United States Marshal Service".
 As of 2011, Fogg is president of "Bigots with Badges", and executive director of CARCLE (Congress Against Racism and Corruption in Law Enforcement), and is also associated with Law Enforcement Against Prohibition (LEAP), a drug law reform organization of law enforcement officers.

+In September 2023, U.S. Marshals Service settled a $15 million, nearly 30-year-old EEOC class action lawsuit filed by Matthew Fogg in January, 1994.
+Alleging discrimination against African-American Deputy U.S. Marshal applicants, employees and Detention Officers with regard to hiring, promotions, recruitment and headquarter assignments.

 Ruby Ridge

-The Department of Justice under Janet Reno acknowledged wrongdoing in U.S. marshals decisions surrounding a firefight at Ruby Ridge in 1992, where a deputy U.S. marshal shot 14-year-old Samuel Weaver in the back.
+The Department of Justice under Janet Reno acknowledged wrongdoing in U.S. marshals' decisions surrounding a firefight at Ruby Ridge in 1992, where a deputy U.S. marshal shot 14-year-old Samuel Weaver in the back.
 Afterwards, deputy U.S. marshals became involved in a gunfight with Weaver's father, who was wanted on a federal warrant for failure to appear, and another person.
-Deputy United States marshals dispute this claim.
-Deputy U.S. marshal Billy Deegan was killed during a surveillance operation after identifying himself as a federal agent.
+Deputy U.S. marshals dispute this claim.
+Deputy U.S. marshal Billy Degan was killed during a surveillance operation after identifying himself as a federal agent.
 This led to an extended gunfight in which both sides fired several rounds.
 Samuel Weaver was shot and killed.
 His body was taken to a small building for more than a week and an autopsy was unable to determine entry and exit wounds (see Idaho Federal Court Transcripts for clarification of this incident).
 Newsweek described the incident as "one of the most shameful episodes in the history of American law enforcement".